When the Social Commons are enclosed, the state has decreed there are those inside and those outside the political order.

-- I propose that the state austerity — and those who push the neoliberal Producer/Beneficiary dichotomy — reduces those designated unproductive “Beneficiaries” to the status of bare life, pushes them outside the political order and blocks social citizenship.
+- I propose that the state austerity — and those who push the neoliberal Producer/Beneficiary dichotomy — reduces those designated unproductive “Beneficiaries” outside the political order and blocks social citizenship.

 But to what end?
-It is biopolitical.
 Stripped of Producer capacity, there are fewer recognized by the state as enjoying social citizenship and thus being part of the pluralistic voices to be heard.
-Without counter-action, the bare life Beneficiaries are to eventually lose the few benefits the state has extended through a process of austerity and be further outside the political order.
+Without counter-action, the Beneficiaries are to eventually lose the few benefits the state has extended through a process of austerity and be further outside the political order.
 The lucky few deemed “Producers” are to enjoy access to eroding benefits, which have become increasingly privatized and costly while living without stigma.

 Here, citizenship blends into “taxpayer” and “Producer” perfectly and becomes an exclusionary class looking down over Beneficiary.
 The taxpayer produces, while the unemployed person, the social assistant recipient, the minimum wage worker, among other Beneficiaries, are pushed outside the political order.
 It is no longer enough that those designated Beneficiaries have contributed or can contribute — let alone if they are unable to contribute due to illness or other reason.
 The outlier in this scenario is the corporation, which now pays comparatively little tax and yet arguably enjoys the benefit of superior Producer status.

 This is a blocking of social citizenship.
 An individual is a citizen of Ontario by birth or naturalization.
 Non-citizen residents are afforded varying degrees of similar standing.
 But this emergence of production as a political order stands as an intermediary zone between birth and citizenship.
 It is, I put to you, a dangerous zone, where political death is practiced.